-Nick Jonas Compliments Jenna Dewan On Sexy BBMAs Instagram & Now The Internet Is Sure He’s Flirting
+Nick Jonas Compliments Jenna Dewan On Sexy BBMAs Pic & The Internet’s Sure He’s Flirting

-Fans are going ballistic over Jenna Dewan’s BBMAs photo, and, it’s not just because she looked smokin’ hot in her leather mini!
-Nick Jonas left a mysterious comment on her snap, and fans think the two had a special night together!
+Fans are going ballistic over Jenna Dewan’s BBMAs photo, and it’s not just because she looked smokin’ hot!
+Nick Jonas left a mysterious comment on her snap, and fans think they had a special night together!

 Well, what do we have here? — That’s our question, and just about a few other thousand people after Nick Jonas, 25, left a cryptic comment on Jenna Dewan‘s latest photo from the Billboard Music Awards! “‘Twas.
 Twasn’t it,” the singer wrote under the recently single star’s photo on May 21.
 Jenna, 37, first captioned the photo, “Billboard Awards – ’twas such a fun night!!!
 Thank you for having me!”
 So, twas WHY was it such a fun night, you two?